jessicamaev/connect-four/README.md

 Human Player vs Human Player

 1. Define required constants
-   1. Define a colour object with keys of 'null' (when the circle is empty)
-   2. Define players, player 1 and player 2
+   1. Define players, player 1 and player 2
-   3. Define the possible winning cominations, and containing four indexes of the board that make a winner if they hold the same player value
+   2. Define the possible winning cominations, and containing four indexes of the board that make a winner if they hold the same player value

 2. Create game board
    1. Create a 5x6 board game
-      1. set "board" to empty
+      1. log when cell coordinates are clicked
       2. Animation to hover which column you're in
       3. Add bounce animation in css

 3. Placing pieces on board
-   1. Use a turn variable to remeber whose turn it is
+   1. Use a turn variable to remeber whose turn it is (changePlayer)
    2. Use local storage* to ensure pieces stay on the board
    3. Use a winner variable to represent three different possibilities - player that won, lose, or tie
    4. Check for win